 There are many theories and methods of shooting when it comes to the sights.
 At the most fundamental and reliable level, though, we look to align the sights on target while intently focusing on the front sight.
 The rear sights should be slightly blurry as will be the target.
 The front sight should be crystal clear.
 Here are a few reliable drills to build confidence.

-Figure Eight Drill: One of the challenges we face is the feeling that our sights are all over the place as we begin to make a shot.
+One of the challenges we face is the feeling that our sights are all over the place as we begin to make a shot.
 For the most part, that is just our perception and not reality.
 With good mechanics, you can make accurate shots consistently.
-A drill to show you this, as well as to work on trigger control, is the Figure Eight drill.
+A drill to show you this, as well as to work on trigger control, is the Figure-8 drill.
 At about 6 yards, point in at your target, then take all of the slop and slack out of the trigger.
-Intentionally move the front sight 6 to 8 inches in a figure eight over the bullseye.
+Intentionally move the front sight 6 to 8 inches in a figure-8 over the bullseye.
 Now, as you come across the bullseye, break your shot and reset your trigger to shoot again.
-Continue this for five or six shots.
+Continue this for 5 or 6 shots.
 What you will find is that you are much more accurate than you may think.
 By managing the trigger well, it allows for quite a bit of motion while still maintaining good accuracy.

 The goal is always to bring these components together.
 Unless you are a static bullseye shooter, there will be many moving parts to making a shot.
 Here are a few drills designed to start mixing components without overwhelming yourself.

-Ragged Hole Drill: The Ragged Hole drill is another classic.
-From 6 yards, you will slow fire five rounds into a single point on your target.
+The Ragged Hole drill is another classic.
+From 6 yards, you will slow-fire 5 rounds into a single point on your target.
 Do your best to focus on a small portion of the target.
-Better yet, get a target that has 1- to 2-inch dots on it as focus points.
+Better yet, get a target that has 1- to 2-inch dots on it as focal points.
 Take your time and use the exact same point of aim each time.
 Do not chase your shots or try to make corrections.
 If you manage your trigger and sights well, you should end up with a single, ragged hole.
 If your shots are spread out, it is a sign that you need to polish up on one or more of the basics.

-Shrinking Targets: Similar to the Ragged Hole drill, the goal here is to start shrinking your shot groups.
-Find or make a target that has three or four circles on it, each a little smaller than the previous one.
-From 6 yards, fire five rounds into each circle.
+Similar to the Ragged Hole drill, the goal here is to start shrinking your shot groups.
+Find or make a target that has 3 or 4 circles on it, each a little smaller than the previous one.
+From 6 yards, fire 5 rounds into each circle.
 The goal is to have all the rounds inside the circle.
-As you master one circle, move to the next smaller one and so on.
+As you master one circle, move to the next smaller one, and so on.
 This is as much a confidence builder as it is a skill builder.

 - RELATED STORY: Rifling 101: Understanding Twist Rate Basics